Authors: Ahmed Elsherif 1 ; Michelle Wyatt 2

 - At the left lower sternal border, augmented by Valsalva maneuver

 - What distinguishes a grade 6 murmur from other grades in the Levine System?

 - It is a murmur that is soft and difficult to hear.

-- It is a murmur that can be heard without direct placement of the stethoscope.
+- It can be heard without direct placement of the stethoscope.

-- It is a murmur with a palpable thrill accompanying it.
+- It has a palpable thrill accompanying it.

-- It is a murmur that can only be heard by someone experienced in auscultation.
+- It can only be heard by someone experienced in auscultation.